ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Requester: member of an OSCORE group that sends request messages to other members of the group.

 * Responder: member of an OSCORE group that receives request messages from other members of the group.
-A responder may reply back, by sending a response message to the requester which has sent the request message.
+A responder may reply, by sending a response message to the requester which has sent the request message.

 * Monitor: member of an OSCORE group that is configured as responder and never sends response messages protected with Group OSCORE.
 This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.